 - What terrain or trail would you ride on?

 These will assist you in determining the best bike for your riding needs.
 If you're still unsure, a member of the KBO test ride team would gladly assist you!

-When determining whether to buy a step-through or a step-over bicycle, there is no right or wrong choice.
+When determining whether to buy a step-through frame or a step-over frame bicycle, there is no right or wrong choice.
 Though each has its own features, you can pick a style based on your riding style and preferences.
 And once you've decided which frame is best for you, we're sure you'll have a great time riding it because bikes are so much fun!